jorisvandenbossche/course-python-data/notebooks/pandas_07_reshaping_data.md

 <details><summary>Hints</summary>

-* If we want to sum the consumption over all municipalities, that means we should _not_ include this variable in the groupby keys.
+* If we want to sum the consumption over all municipalities that means we should _not_ include this variable in the groupby keys.
 On the other hand, we want to calculate the sum *for each* month ("time") and *for each* category of elektricity/gas ("Energie").
 * Creating a line plot with seaborn can be done with `sns.relplot(..., kind="line")`.
 * If you want to split the plot into multiple subplots based on a variable, check the `row` or `col` keyword.
 * The `sns.relplot` returns a "facet grid" object, and you can change an element of each of the subplots of this object using the `set()` method of this object.
 To set the y-limits, you can use the `ylim` keyword.